temporalio/documentation/README.md

 Then click "Create pull request".

-You can refer to [Rob Allen's DevNotes](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) for details on this type of contribution process.
+Refer to [Rob Allen's DevNotes](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) for details on the contribution process.

 ## Building and viewing the site locally